wmde/wikibase-release-pipeline/example/README.md

 Looking inside extra-install.sh, you see that it executes two scripts which set up an OAuth consumer for quickstatements and creates indices for Elasticsearch.

-## Job runner
+## JobRunner

-The example `docker-compose.yml` sets up a dedicated job runner which restarts itself after every job, to ensure that changes to the configuration are picked up as quickly as possible.
+The example `docker-compose.yml` sets up a dedicated JobRunner which restarts itself after every job, to ensure that changes to the configuration are picked up as quickly as possible.

-If you run large batches of edits, this job runner may not be able to keep up with edits.
+If you run large batches of edits, this JobRunner may not be able to keep up with edits.

-You can speed it up by increasing the `MAX_JOBS` variable to run more jobs between restarts, if you’re okay with configuration changes not taking effect in the job runner immediately.
-Alternatively, you can run several job runners in parallel by using the `--scale` option.
+You can speed it up by increasing the `MAX_JOBS` variable to run more jobs between restarts, if you’re okay with configuration changes not taking effect in the JobRunner immediately.
+Alternatively, you can run several JobRunners in parallel by using the `--scale` option.

 ```sh
 docker compose up --scale wikibase-jobrunner=8